rapid7/insightconnect-plugins/zendesk/help.md

 # Description

 The [Zendesk](https://www.zendesk.com) plugin helps manage communication with customers.
 This plugin allows you to manage tickets and users in Zendesk.
+Customer Resource Management tool to manage tickets of user complaints and support issues.

 This plugin utilizes the [Zendesk Python SDK](https://github.com/facetoe/zenpy).